-The fiscal agent initiates the good faith claim process by sending you a Good Faith Medicaid/BadgerCare Plus Certification form (F-10111) that they have partially completed and one or two letters, depending on what documentation of eligibility the provider included with their claim.
-Complete the F-10111 form if this is a new member (cert.
-1) or return a new F-10110 (formerly DES 3070) for amended certifications (cert.
+The fiscal agent initiates the good faith claim process by sending you a Good Faith Medicaid/BadgerCare Plus Certification form (F-10111) that they have partially completed and one or two letters, depending on what documentation of eligibility the provider included with the claim.
+Complete F-10111 for new members (cert.
+1) or F-10110 (formerly DES 3070) for amended certifications (cert.
 3).
 Send completed F-10111 forms to: